sublimelsp/LSP/docs/src/guides/client_configuration.md

 ## Custom client configuration

 !!!
 Note
-    The external LSP-* helper packages already come with their setting file and a client configuration and you don't need to add anything to the global LSP settings.
+    External `LSP-*` helper packages already come with their setting file and a client configuration and you don't need to add anything to the global LSP settings.
 This section is only relevant if you want to add a new client configuration for a server that doesn't have a corresponding helper package.

 After you have installed a language server, the LSP settings need to be configured to enable communication between LSP and that server for suitable filetypes.
 LSP ships with configurations for a few language servers, but these need to be enabled before they will start.